 What is a micro-influencer?

-Influencers on social media are diverse when it comes to their popularity and the size of their audience.
+Influencers on social media are diverse regarding their popularity and the size of their audience.
 Most companies tend to hire big-name celebrities for their marketing; after all, they are well-known and could have millions of followers on social media.

 But what if you can get better results with micro-influencers?